mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/index.md

   Here are some basic guidelines to help you create pages that have enough content to be properly searchable without resorting to cluttering them up with unnecessary text:

   - **Avoid stubs**: Obviously, if the article is a stub or is missing content, add it.
 We try to avoid outright "stub" pages on MDN web Docs, although they do exist, but there are plenty of pages that are missing large portions of their content.
-  - **Review page structure**: Review the page to ensure that it's structured properly for the [type of page](/en-US/docs/MDN/Writing_guidelines/Page_structures/Page_types) it is.
-Be sure every section that it should have is present and has appropriate content.
+  - **Review page structure**: Review the page to ensure that it's structured properly for its [page type](/en-US/docs/MDN/Writing_guidelines/Page_structures/Page_types) it is.
+Check to make sure that all sections are present and have appropriate content.
   - **Ensure completeness**: Review sections to ensure that no information is missing.
 Ensure that all parameters are listed and explained.
 Ensure that any exceptions are covered — this is a particularly common place where content is missing.
   - **Ensure all concepts are fully fleshed-out**: It's easy to give a quick explanation of something, but make sure that all the nuances are covered.
 Are there special cases?
 Are there any known restrictions that the reader might need to know about?
   - **Add examples**: There should be examples covering all parameters or at least the parameters (or properties, or attributes) that users from the beginner-through-intermediate range are likely to use, as well as any advanced ones that require extra explanation.
 Each example should be preceded with an overview of what the example will do, what additional knowledge might be needed to understand it, and so forth.
 After the example (or interspersed among pieces of the example) should be text explaining how the code works.
 Don't skimp on the details or the handling of errors in examples.
 Keep in mind that users _will_ copy and paste your example to use in their own projects, and your code _will_ wind up used on production sites!
 See our [code example guidelines](/en-US/docs/MDN/Writing_guidelines/Writing_style_guide/Code_style_guide) for more useful information.